OfficeDev/office-js-docs/reference/excel/tablerowcollection.md

-# TableRowCollection object (JavaScript API for Excel)
+# TableRowCollection Object (JavaScript API for Excel)

 Represents a collection of all the rows that are part of the table.